Su Tong: Work

 His novel Petulia's Rouge Tin, about two Shanghai prostitutes at the time of Liberation in 1949, has been adapted to two films: Li Shaohong's Blush (Hongfen, 1994) and Huang Shuqin's Rouged Beauties (Hongfen Jiaren, 1995).

 In 2009, he was awarded the Man Asian Literary Prize for his work The Boat to Redemption, the second Chinese writer to win the prize.

 In 2011, Su Tong was nominated to win the Man Booker International Prize.
-In 2015, he was a co-winner of the Mao Dun Literature Prize for Yellowbird Story.
+In 2015, he was a co-winner of the Mao Dun Literature Prize for Shadow of the Hunter.